ceph/ceph/doc/mgr/dashboard_plugins/feature_toggles.inc.rst

 on-demand.
 When a feature becomes disabled:

 - Its front-end elements (web pages, menu entries, charts, etc.) will become hidden.
-- Its associated REST API endpoints will reject any further requests (404, Not Found Error).
+- Its associated REST API endpoints will reject any further requests (404, Not Found error).

 The main purpose of this plug-in is to allow ad-hoc customizations of the workflows exposed by the dashboard.
 Additionally, it could allow for dynamically enabling experimental